-This annual financial report covers Perpetual Industrial Share Fund (the Scheme) as an individual entity.
+These financial statements cover Perpetual Industrial Share Fund (the Scheme) as an individual entity.
 The Scheme is a registered managed investment scheme under the Corporations Act 2001.
 The Scheme was constituted on 25 August 1966.
 The Scheme will terminate on 24 August 2046 unless terminated earlier in accordance with the provisions of the Scheme's Constitution (as amended).
 The Scheme is domiciled in Australia.